Barcelona Cocktail Bars

 When it comes to the cocktails themselves, mojitos and caipirinhas are the people’s choice, but shop around and you’ll be able to find anything from ‘Porn Star Martinis’ to ‘Panther’s Milk’ on the drinks menu, whilst a new generation of ambitious mixologists are being celebrated for their innovative libations.
 This being Cava country you’ll also find some sinfully sparkling Champagne cocktails!

 Smooth, low-lit and plenty of well-dressed good-lookers loafing around – Marmalade is your archetypal cocktail lounge, thankfully without ever delving into the realms of pretentiousness.
 As well as traditional combinations, you’ll find a hit-list of original mixes such as ‘La Cucaracha’ (The Cockroach), Champagne Charlies and yes the Porn Star Martini.
 A fantastic food menu, and a crimson-topped pool table, round off a great bar.

-For a truly classy cocktail experience it’s hard to beat a night at Slow, where celebrated bartender Fran Mekk performs liquid alchemy as he rustles together some of the most mouthwatering concoctions in town – try their Capitan Barbarroja, Firebird or Spiced Margarita.
-The bar is located in the Zona Alta, and as such is patronised by well-dressed Catalan crowd, who meet and chat in the front bar earlier on in the evening, later at night Slow’s intimate upstairs disco rocks to an eclectic mix of dancefloor friendly tracks.
+For a classy cocktail experience it’s hard to beat a night at Slow, where celebrated bartender Fran Mekk performs liquid alchemy as he rustles together some of the most mouthwatering concoctions in town – try their Capitan Barbarroja, Firebird or Spiced Margarita.
+The bar is located in the Zona Alta, and as such is patronised by well-dressed Catalan crowd, who meet and chat in the front bar earlier on in the evening, later at night Slow’s intimate upstairs disco rocks to an eclectic mix of dancefloor-friendly tracks.
 There’s also live music every Friday and Saturday night from 9:30pm.
 A great option if you want to experience the real nightlife, outside of the touristy old town.